Wisconsin vs. Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Wisconsin and its opponents have scored at least 43.5 points or more just one time this season.
+- Wisconsin and its opponents have scored at least 43.5 points or more just one time this year.

-- Michigan's games have gone over 43.5 points in two opportunities this season.
+- Michigan has combined with its opponents to score more than 43.5 points in two games this season.

-- Saturday's over/under is 15.8 points lower than the two team's combined 59.3 points per game average.

-- The 33.1 combined points per game that these two squads have allowed this season are 10.4 fewer than the 43.5 over/under in this contest.
+- The two teams combine to average 59.3 points per game, 15.8 more than the over/under in this contest.

+- These two squads combine to surrender 33.1 points per game, 10.4 fewer than this contest's over/under.

-- Badgers games this season feature an average total of 49 points, a number 5.5 points higher than Saturday's over/under.
+- The Badgers and their opponents have scored an average of 49.0 points per game in 2021, 5.5 more than Saturday's total.

-- In 2021, games involving the Wolverines have averaged a total of 54.9 points, 11.4 more than the set total in this contest.

 Wisconsin Stats and Trends